 - Provide a report to senior management on findings and recommendations

-CCLS can help.
-Not only do we routinely assists our advisory firm clients with the creation of their due diligence policies and procedures, we also assist them with performing a number of due diligence tasks.
-For more information on this and other related subjects, please contact us at email@example.com or (619) 278-0020.
+Core Compliance can help.
+Not only do we routinely assist our advisory firm clients with the creation of their due diligence policies and procedures, but we also assist them with performing a number of due diligence tasks.
+For more information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.

 See “Prudential PLC 2014 Half Year Results News Release” available at http://www.prudential.co.uk/~/media/Files/P/Prudential-Corp/group-news-releases/2014/news-release-busrev-120814.pdf